This is a sampling from Bay Area News Group's Political Blotter blog. Read more and post comments at IBAbuzz.com/politics.

 "It is a game changer for our democracy," he said.
 "While some states are suppressing the rights of voters, here in California we are significantly increasing participation."

 A slew of Republican-dominated states have enacted voter ID laws in recent years.
-Supporters say they're meant to reduce the chance of in-person voting fraud, although there are extremely few documented cases of such fraud; critics say they're meant to disenfranchise poor, disabled, minority and other voters
+Supporters say they're meant to reduce the chance of in-person voting fraud, although there are extremely few documented cases of such fraud; critics say they're meant to disenfranchise poor, disabled, minority and other voters who are likely to vote Democratic.

 Yee said California's new law already is saving county election offices thousands of dollars: "Election clerks do not have to spend as much time and money entering data from paper registrations, which also results in fewer administrative errors."